behnamasadi/cpp_tutorials/docs/signals.md

 This is requested by the debugger to get informed.
 For example, if a variable changes its value then this will trigger it.
 ## SIGTERM
-The SIGTERM signal is a generic signal used to cause program termination.
+The `SIGTERM` signal is a generic signal used to cause program termination.
-Unlike SIGKILL, this signal can be blocked, handled, and ignored.
+Unlike `SIGKILL`, this signal can be blocked, handled, and ignored.
 It is the normal way to politely ask a program to terminate.
-The shell command kill generates SIGTERM by default.
+The shell command kill generates `SIGTERM` by default.

-# raising a signal
+# raising a Signal
-csignal header file declared the function `raise()` to handle a particular signal.
+The `<csignal>` header file declared the function `raise()` to handle a particular signal.
 Signal learns some unusual behavior in a program, and calls the signal handler.
 It is implemented to check if the default handler will get called or it will be ignored.
 Syntax:
 ```cpp
 int raise ( int signal_ )
 ```
-# setting signal handler
+# Setting Signal Handler
 Sets the handler for signal sig
 ```cpp
 signal(int sig, /*signal-handler*/* handler);